ericluis12122/chat_app/README.md

 # Realtime Chat Application

-## React on the front end, with NodeJS + Socket.io web socket library on the back end.# chat_app
+## React on the front end, with NodeJS + Socket.io web socket library on the back end.